YellowJacketLinux/yjl-sysusers/README.md

 at present supported that use Python 2 as the distribution Python interpreter, but AFAIK all of those distributions offer Python 3 as well.

+One feature I know requires Python 3.6+, the script has been tested in Python 3.6.8 (CentOS 7.9.2009) and it works.

 I strive to always have a `pylint` score at or above 9 but even when at such a score, reported issues should be looked at.